Middlecon/DBImport/docs/quickstart.rst

 There are many options to configure for each and every table that we are importing.
 In order for this quickstart guide to work, we need to change one of the options to handle Primary Keys in the source system that are based on text columns.
 As this is small tables with just a couple of rows, the simplest way is to force sqoop to only use one mapper.
 By doing that, there will be no split and it doesnt mather if the Primary Key is a text columns or not.
 In order to force sqoop to use only one mapper, please update the following rows and columns.
 Without this, the imports will fail.

-.. note:: As this quickstart guide assumes that there is no other data in import_tables than what we just imported, another simple option is to force all *mappers* columns into 1 with "update import_tables set mappers = 1".
+.. note:: As this quickstart guide assumes that there is no other data in import_tables than what we just imported, another simple option is to force all *mappers* columns into 1 with *update import_tables set mappers = 1*.
 Doing this on a full production system is very very far from acceptable.
 But here and now, it's a simple way to get forward without changing every row below individual

 +---------------------------+-----------+
 | hive_table                | mappers   |